 According to the authors, the ‘glue’ holding the global health system together is “the rules and norms governing their [actors] interactions”.
 But what if the glue isn’t very strong, or even illusory?
 Are nation states, the actors at “the core of the system” really glued together by rules and norms?
 Doesn’t anarchy mean that states will always seek relative power and to hell with everything else?
 Or, and perhaps more evident at the moment, will unpredictable national leaders prefer to tear up the norm book and go it alone?

 Cox distinguishes between two kinds of academic activity: problem-solving and critical theory.
 Problem-solving:

 “takes the world as it finds it, with the prevailing social and power relationships and the institutions into which they are organised, as the given framework for action.
 The general aim of problem-solving theory is to make these relationships and institutions work smoothly by dealing effectively with particular sources of trouble”.

-This is the approach that Frenk and Moon adopt.
-There is no mention, let alone critique, of capitalism in their analysis, for example.
-Consequently, the global health system that they describe is a capitalist global health system, and the challenge is to try to make that work as smoothly as possible.
+This is the approach that Frenk and Moon adopt: they take our current capitalist global health system as they find it, and try to make it work as smoothly as possible.
 This is an exercise in futility.